-- (a) Civil Action Except where there has been flagrant or wilful negligence on the part of an employee in the performance of the employee's duties, the Employer agrees: - (i) Not to seek indemnity against an employee whose actions in the performance of those duties result in a judgement against the Employer;
+(a) Except where a joint Employer-Union committee considers that there has been flagrant or wilful negligence on the part of an employee in the performance of the employee's official duties, the Employer agrees:

-- (ii) To pay any judgement against an employee, superannuant or former employee, arising out of the performance of the employee's duties with the Employer; - (iii) To provide legal services and/or to pay legal costs incurred in the civil proceeding arising out of (ii) above.
-Wherever practical the Employer will consult with the employee on the naming of legal counsel. - (b) Criminal Action Where an employee is charged with an offence resulting directly from the performance of their duties and is subsequently found not guilty, the employee shall be reimbursed for reasonable legal fees as long as the performance of their duties was not dishonest, malicious or otherwise in bad faith. - (c) At the option of the Employer, the Employer may provide for legal services in the defence of any legal proceedings involving the employee (so long as no conflict of interest arises between the Employer and the employee) or pay the legal fees of counsel chosen by an employee. - (d) Where employees are required to defend their professional actions arising out of the performance of their duties, in a proceeding before their professional licensing body, the Employer will provide either legal counsel or, at the Employer's option, reimbursement of reasonable legal fees incurred in such defense as long as the performance of their duties was not dishonest, malicious or otherwise in bad faith. - (e) In order that the above provisions shall be binding upon the Employer, the employee shall notify the Employer immediately, in writing, of any incident or course of events which may lead to legal action against the employee, and the intention or knowledge of such possible legal action is evidenced by any of the following circumstances: - (i) When the employee is first approached by any person or organization notifying the employee of intended legal action against the employee; or - (ii) When the employee retains counsel in regard to the incident or course of events; or - (iii) Where any investigative body or authority first notifies the employee of an investigation or other proceeding which might lead to legal action against the employee; or

-- (iv) When information first becomes known to the employee in the light of which it is reasonable to conclude that the employee will be the object of legal action; or - (v) When the employee receives notice of any legal proceeding of any nature or kind.
+- (i) Not to seek indemnity against an employee whose actions in the performance of those official duties result in a judgement against the Employer; - (ii) To pay any judgement against an employee, superannuant or former employee, arising out of the performance of the employee's duties with the Employer; - (iii) To provide legal services and/or to pay approved legal costs incurred in the civil proceeding arising out of (ii) above.
+Wherever practical the Employer will consult with the employee on the naming of legal counsel. - (b) In order that the above provisions shall be binding upon the Employer, the employee shall notify the Employer immediately, in writing, of any incident or course of events which may lead to legal action against the employee, and the intention or knowledge of such possible legal action is evidenced by any of the following circumstances: - (i) When the employee is first approached by any person or organization notifying the employee of intended legal action against the employee; or - (ii) When the employee retains counsel in regard to the incident or course of events; or - (iii) Where any investigative body or authority first notifies the employee of an investigation or other proceeding which might lead to legal action against the employee; or - (iv) When information first becomes known to the employee in the light of which it is a reasonable assumption to conclude that the employee might be the object of legal action.